shakelang/Specification/specification/bytecode/storage-format.md

 To represent an array of something, we add a `[` to the start of the type.
 For example the type `int[]` would be represented as `[I`.
 For multidimensional arrays we add a `[` for every dimension.
 For example the type `int[][]` would be represented as `[[I`.

+## Method Descriptors

+The method format is used to represent the signature of a method in a string format.

+### Method Signature

+The method signature contains of the following parts:

+- The method name
+- A `(` character to start the parameter list
+- The parameter types seperated by a `,` character
+- A `)` character to end the parameter list
+- The return type

+For example the method `int add(int a, int b)` would be represented as `add(I,I)I`.